chrisUnivers/chrism-resume/cpp_journey/minecraft-design-ptrn/README.md

     + make
     + ./biomeTest
   * Currently the make file can only build one factory.
 Either biomeTest or foodTest.
+    + the make file to run food factory test file is in `./make.md`.
+To run it replace current `Makefile` with it's content then use:
+      1. cd MinecraftWorld/
+      2. make clean
+      3. make
+      4. ./foodTest
   * The Biome Factory, in the Factory Method, works as intended.